Thompson Rivers University Faculty of Law

 Thompson Rivers University Faculty of Law (TRU Law) is the law school of Thompson Rivers University, a public research university located in Kamloops, British Columbia, Canada.

 One of the three law schools in British Columbia, and the only law school in the Interior, the Faculty offers a single degree: a three-year Juris Doctor that is accredited by the Federation of Law Societies of Canada.
 The first year class - 1L - is divided into three sections, with approximately 45 students in each section.
 Every 1L student is placed in one of these sections and has all of their 1L classes with their colleagues in that section.

-According to the Faculty's employment disclosures, 99% of the Class of 2024 seeking articling positions obtained those positions within nine months of graduation.
+According to the Faculty's employment disclosures, 99% of the Class of 2024 graduates and 100% of Class of 2025 graduates who were seeking articling positions obtained them within nine months of graduation.

 History

 Founding and rationale

 Thompson Rivers University Faculty of Law was established to address a critical gap in legal education and services in British Columbia's interior and northern regions.
 The law school was founded to meet a need for legal education based in interior and northern BC, driven in part by the lack of legal services and access to justice in many non-metropolitan communities in British Columbia and Alberta.
 As the first law school in the BC Interior, TRU Law's location in Kamloops was strategically chosen to serve communities that historically lacked adequate access to legal services.

 TRU Law adopted the University of Calgary Faculty of Law curriculum on May 1, 2010, in advance of its opening in Fall 2011.
 According to former University of Calgary Faculty of Law Dean Alastair Lucas, Calgary's focus on natural resources, energy, and environmental law is "uniquely suited to academic priorities at TRU and we are excited to provide them together with a program that focuses on practical legal skills instruction."